FRRouting/frr/doc/user/ospfd.rst

    To perform a graceful shutdown, the "graceful-restart prepare ip ospf" EXEC-level command needs to be issued before restarting the ospfd daemon.

+   When Graceful Restart is enabled and the ospfd daemon crashes or is killed abruptely (e.g. SIGKILL), it will attempt an unplanned Graceful Restart once it restarts.

 .. clicmd:: graceful-restart helper enable [A.B.C.D]